logicalclocks/feature-store-api/docs/hopsworksai/aws/eks_ecr_integration.md

   </figure>
 </p>

-Click Review and create, then Create.
+Click *Review and submit*, then Create.
 Once the cluster is created, Hopsworks will use EKS to launch Python jobs, Jupyter servers, and ML model servings.